Swagman-cyber/AvatarCheck/README.md

 ## Usage Instructions

 1. Once AvatarCheck is invited to your server, users can start the verification process by typing the following command:

+!verify <roblox_username>

+2. The bot will reply with a unique verification code and instruct the user to add it to their Roblox profile "About Me" section.

+3. After updating the Roblox profile, the user will type the following command:

+4. If the code matches, the bot will assign the **"Verified"** role and remove the **"Unverified"** role.